C8forT/ScrcpyWiFi/README.md

 answer and place calls, configure the device, etc.

-1. The following packages are required to be installed for it to work:
+1. The following packages are required to be installed on your Linux computer for it to work:

     adb